nunchuk-io/resources/docs/connection-guide/README.md

 <b>Troubleshouting</b>

-1. Ensure you're using the latest Nunchuk app.
+1. Ensure that you are using the latest Nunchuk app.
 2. Enter the correct address:
    - For SSL-enabled nodes (usually port `50002`): `ssl://host:port`
    - For non-SSL-enabled nodes (usually port `50001`): `host:port` or `tcp://host:port`
-   - If your copied address ends with `:t` or `:s`, please remove that.
+   - If your address ends with `:t` or `:s`, please remove those characters.
-3. If you encounter a `403 Forbidden` error with `Orbot`, changing the country in Orbot should help.
+3. If you encounter a `403 Forbidden error` in Orbot, try changing the country in Orbot settings.
-4. When using `electrs`, make sure to use version `0.9.14` or newer.
+4. When using `electrs`, please make sure to use version `0.9.14` or above.